-The Company, with its parent company and parent company affiliates, was formed as a limited liability company under the Delaware Liability Company Act and provisions of the Internal Revenue Code.
+The Company was formed as a limited liability company under the Delaware Liability Company Act and provisions of the Internal Revenue Code.
 One subsidiary of the Company is a C Corporation for which a provision for income taxes has been included in the financial statements.
-These consolidated financial statements contain no provision for income taxes or benefits for PTN and its subsidiaries, other than for the subsidiary described above, as taxable income or loss is reported by the members on their individual income tax returns.
+These consolidated financial statements contain no provision for income taxes or benefits for PTNIH and its subsidiaries, other than for the subsidiary described above, as taxable income or loss is reported by the members on their individual income tax returns.
 The Company's Operating Agreement provides for the division of LLC profits and losses to the members and the perpetual existence of the entity.